Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Introduction

+A final challenge arises from the structure of the data itself.
+Client information often contains many high-cardinality categorical features.
+These must be converted to continuous values in the pre-processing steps so they can be used by HGNNs.
+Even then, the neighbourhood feature aggregation of most HGNNs may be less suitable for high-cardinality categorical variables.
+For example, aggregating categorical variables such as car brands through averaging operations is generally not meaningful.
+Tree-based methods are better suited to deal with these categorical features.

-To summarise, insurance fraud detection offers a unique and challenging use case, since (1) network information is invaluable, the network structure is inherently (2) heterogeneous and (3) dynamic, and (4) only few cases are ever investigated resulting in a high class imbalance.
+To summarise, insurance fraud detection offers a unique and challenging use case, since (1) graph information is invaluable, (2) the graph structure is inherently heterogeneous and (3) dynamic, and (4) only few cases are ever investigated resulting in a high class imbalance.
 In this work, we contribute to the state-of-the-art in supervised learning on complex graph structures as applied for, e.g., predict insurance fraud risk.
-We present a novel method called graph-gradient boosted machine (G-GBM), which combines the detection power of gradient boosting with the complex data representation of heterogeneous networks.
-It is based on probability-weighted metapaths, which are adapted to gradient-boosted trees.
-Unlike common GNNs, these metapaths do not require iterative aggregation of local information.
+We present a novel method called graph-gradient boosted machine (G-GBM), which combines the detection power of gradient boosting with the complex data representation of heterogeneous graphs.

+G-GBM inherits the strengths of LightGBM — handling class imbalance, non-linear relationships, and categorical features — while extending it to heterogeneous graph topologies through probability-weighted metapath featurization.
+Crucially, neighbourhood information is encoded as explicit concatenations of node and edge features along each path, rather than aggregated into opaque embeddings.
+This means every feature driving a prediction can be traced back to a specific node or edge in the graph via SHAP values, providing the audit trail that is a critical requirement in the regulated insurance industry.
+This design also guarantees that G-GBM performs at least as well as a tabular LightGBM baseline, and avoids the over-smoothing that plagues heterogeneous GNNs when additional message-passing layers are added.

-We compare the performance of G-GBN with that of GraphSAGE on simulated random graphs for independent cross-validation, and with that of HinSage on heterogeneous graphs for insurance fraud detection, representing the state-of-the-art in the field.
-We find that our method outperforms GNNs in both experiments.
-Additionally, we present an adaptation for G-GBM of the popular SHAP-based explanations in classic supervised learning problems.
+We compare the performance of G-GBM to feature-based classification without graph information and to different HGNN methods on heterogeneous graphs for insurance fraud detection.
+These experiments demonstrate that G-GBM achieves competitive predictive performance.
+Additionally, given that G-GBM utilises tree-based learners, we illustrate how the popular SHAP-based explanations can naturally be derived in classic supervised learning problems.

-Hence, our main contributions are as follows: \begin{itemize} \item We introduce a new method G-GBM that combines the strength of gradient boosting with the complexity of heterogeneous graph analytics. \item We rigorously test our method against other baselines on a real-world insurance dataset and on open-source and random networks, allowing for reproducibility or our results. \item We make the full implementation of our method publicly available on GitHub: {\url{https://github.com/VerbekeLab/GBDT_Graphs}}. \end{itemize}